All Episodes

 The grand jury.

-The witnesses file in, they tell the story of what happened, and we find out that the truth is so solid and so irrefutable that the very Justice Department, which helped perpetuate the myth of hands up, don't shoot, has to report that it didn't happen.
+The witnesses file in, they tell the story of what happened, and we find out that the truth is so solid and so irrefutable that the very Justice Department which helped perpetuate the myth of hands up, don't shoot, has to report that it didn't happen.

-Because they have led people in Ferguson believe the cop is going to get it and the police department's going to get it.
+But that puts them in a precarious position because they have led people in Ferguson believe the cop is going to get it and the police department is going to get it.

-He led people to believe that he was going to make sure that cop got what was coming to him if the locals didn't take care of it.
+They have led people to believe Eric Holder personally, by going out there and interviewing people, he led people to believe that he was going to make sure that cop got what was coming to him if the locals didn't take care of it.

 Can we accept and agree on that?

-Eric Holder himself, by going out there lent credence to the idea that the federal government, if nobody else in Ferguson did it, was going to come to the rescue and make sure that cop paid the price.
+Eric Holder himself, by going out there, lent credence to the idea that the federal government, if nobody else in Ferguson did it, was going to come to the rescue and make sure that cop paid the price.

 Now it's time to write the DOJ report after their investigation, and they find that the cop was as innocent and not guilty as anybody has ever been and could be.